ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

 No RSVP needed.
 Consult our [Events](/events) page to find your local time and how to join.

-And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

 * Tuesday, June 6th, 9:00 Australia Western / 01:00 UTC ["Integrating and merging datasets from different sources"](/events/coworking-2023-06/) *Hosted by community host [Cynthia Huang](/author/cynthia-huang) and [Steffi LaZerte](/author/steffi-lazerte/)*
     - Spend time integrating datasets for your own work